cjeller1592/WriteasAPI/README.md

 ## **Getting Started**

 _Importing and Instanstiating:_
-Each request to the API will be made through an instance of the NewClient class.
+Each request to the API will be made through an instance of the client class.
 You can instantiate in two ways:

 ```
 import writeas